Tolima-Dove-1600-Getty-1308829724-2048

 Behavior: This species is known for being shy and elusive, making it challenging to observe in the wild.
 Tolima Doves are often seen foraging for seeds, fruits, and small invertebrates on the forest floor.
 They tend to be solitary or occur in pairs.

 Breeding: Tolima Doves build their nests in trees or shrubs, constructing a simple platform made of twigs and leaves.
-The female typically lays one or two eggs, which both parents incubate and care for.
+The female lays one or two eggs, which both parents incubate and care for.

 Conservation Status: The Tolima Dove is listed as "Vulnerable" on the International Union for Conservation of Nature (IUCN) Red List.